 Incredible Neighboring Towns

 If you’ve never experienced the beaches of Sanibel and Captiva Islands, you are in for a real treat.
 These are two of Florida’s best beach areas, with a laid-back vibe, picturesque scenery, and white-sand beaches.
 Captiva is world-renowned for having a unique seashell beach that’s captivating (get it!) for shell hunters and beach lovers.

-Besides beach activities, you’ll also find popular shopping malls like Sanibel Outlets, with brand name and designer stores like Coach, Guess, and Nike.
-Periwinkle Place, another Sanibel shoppers delight, is the largest on the island and the address for upscale men and women’s apparel.
+Besides beach activities, you’ll also find popular shopping malls like Sanibel Outlets, with brand names and designer stores like Coach, Guess, and Nike.
+Periwinkle Place, another Sanibel shopper’s delight, is the largest on the island and the address for upscale men’s and women’s apparel.
 You’ll also find the Original Chico’s store there.
-The mall is really gorgeous, with a picturesque water feature and aesthetically pleasing fixtures.
-Put the cherry on top of your Florida vacation with an indulgent massage or body treatment from Sanibel Day Spa.
+The mall is gorgeous, with a picturesque water feature and aesthetically pleasing fixtures.
+Put the cherry on your Florida vacation with an indulgent massage or body treatment from Sanibel Day Spa.

 Sashay through the Franklin Shops, a small indoor mall, circa 1937 hardware store, with art exhibits, retail space, and unique gift ideas.
-Often local artisans are there working on their trade so you can watch…and admire.
+Local artisans often work on their trade so you can watch…and admire.

 A Special Dining Option

 The one place that I wholeheartedly recommend visiting in Fort Myers is The Veranda, a beautifully decorated fine-dining venue (going strong since 1978) with yummy food and professional service.
 If you’ve never tried a Southern Grit Cake, you should try it—bursting with Pepper Jack cheese and grilled Andouille sausage.